TT

 Altan Aldan

-Altan Aldan is an Economist at the CBRT.
+Altan Aldan is a Deputy Executive Director at the CBRT.

 Aslıhan Atabek Demirhan

-Aslıhan Atabek Demirhan is an Economist at the CBRT.
+Aslıhan Atabek Demirhan is a Senior Economist at the CBRT.

 Note To Editor